Back to All Events

 In December 2024, UNESCO inscribed Irish Dry Stone Walling on the Representative List of the Intangible Cultural Heritage of Humanity.
 This recognition highlights the cultural, historical, and practical importance of dry stone walls across Ireland—especially in the Burren, where they are an iconic and defining feature of the landscape.

-The Dry Stone Wall Summit is a one-day event dedicated to promoting and preserving the dry stone walls of the Burren.
-It brings together those who live with, work on, study, and care for these walls—from farmers and craftspeople to artists, educators, archaeologists, and policymakers.
+The Dry Stone Walls of the Burren Summit is a one-day event from Burren and Cliffs of Moher Geopark Ireland and Common Knowledge in collaboration with the North Clare Communities group, Instone, and BurrenBeo trust.
+The event is dedicated to promoting and preserving the dry stone walls of the Burren It brings together those who live with, work on, study, and care for these walls - from farmers and archaeologists, craftspeople to artists, educators and policymakers.

 Taking place at the Common Knowledge Centre in north Clare, the day will explore three key questions: